 Interesting periodicals received by members of these associations include:

-HPS of WA The Benchmark
+Hand Tool Preservation Society of WA (HTPSWA) - The Benchmark

 The HTPAA has continued to increase its membership numbers and the HTPAA Australian and General Collections have also grown considerably.
 Thus, we have a need for a permanent home.
 We need a meeting room for 60 members, adequate storage for our collections, a workshop for restorations, a display area for members and visitors to appreciate the Thomas Caine and the HTPAA collections, and space for our extensive library.